decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 As a proposal to fix the fact that the Decred lacks a mechanism to fund top BD people who might be excited by the mission and vision of the project and also willing to allocate some time to working on it, I would like to propose the following:

-_(1) Creation of Decred Evangelist Role_
+_(1) Creation of Decred Evangelist Program and Role_

+•	We establish a pilot program for 12 months to run on an experimental basis

-•	We create a new class of participant in the Decred Ecosystem called “Decred Evangelist”
+•	Under this program, we create a new class of participant in the Decred ecosystem called a “Decred Evangelist”

+_(2) Selection of Decred Evangelists:_

-•	Individuals who would like to become a Decred Evangelist submit their real-world identity and CV to the Decred Community to be approved in a rolling vote held every three-months by the majority of the stakeholder community,
+•	We would put up a website so that individuals can apply to become a Decred Evangelist by submitting their identity, CV, and targeted relationships that they would want to pursue as a BD Evangelist,

-•	Once approved, Decred Evangelists can represent the Decred project and solicit business partnerships on behalf of the ecosystem,
+•	Decred Evangelists would be approved by the program administrator to represent the Decred project and solicit business partnerships on behalf of the ecosystem,

-•	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed;  the community should only renew the tenures of evangelists who have delivered results,
+•	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed;  the community should only renew the tenures of evangelists who have achieved solid results,

 _(2) Decred Evangelists would be focused on the following goals:_